reillywj/170_cms/project_requirements/07_editing_document_content.md

 ## My Implementation Steps

-1. Add Edit link next to file
+1. Add Edit link next to filename in the views/index.erb
   - Switch formatted from an unordered list to a tabular format
 2. Create /:filename/edit route
   - Create an edit.erb file in views/
   - Add ERB/HTML
     - Heading: `Edit content of $FILENAME:`
     - Form:
-      - Text area: set size so that it's a percentage of the window's width and height
+      - Text area: set textarea width and height
-      - Submit button: `Save Changes`
+      - Submit: `Save Changes`
 3. Form should POST to a /:filename route
   - Save the file
   - Set `session[:success] = "$FILENAME was updated."`